Nokia Lumia 920 review

 One handed use is a bit of a problem, this reviewer’s big paws found it difficult to extend a thumb from one end of the screen to the other and one-handed typing in particular is right out.

-We have to commend Nokia for the positioning of the ports and buttons on the Lumia 920 as they’re exactly where they should be in our view.
+I must commend Nokia for the positioning of the ports and buttons on the Lumia 920 as they’re exactly where they should be in my view.

 The power and camera buttons, as well as the volume rocker, are all along the right-hand side for easy access with either hand, while the camera button is positioned ideally for use in landscape mode.